Edmonton, Alberta, Canada

 The war years

 During the early 1910s, Edmonton grew very rapidly due to rising speculation in real estate prices.
 In 1912, Edmonton amalgamated with the city of Strathcona south of the North Saskatchewan River.
 As a result, the city extended south of the river.
 Just prior to World War I, the real estate boom ended suddenly, causing the city's population to decline sharply from over 72,500 in 1914 to under 54,000 only two years later.
 Recruitment to the Canadian military during the war also contributed to the drop in population.
-Afterwards, the city was slow to recover in population and economy during the twenties and thirties, until World War II.
+Afterward, the city was slow to recover in population and economy during the twenties and thirties, until World War II.

 The oil boom years